xavicrono/retroarch-clover-extra/README.md

 Extra RetroArch modules and modules created by other users (in core_modules_extra folder):
 - mupen64plus (Nintendo 64)
+- snes9x2005 (Super Famicom/Super Nintendo)
-- caprice32 (Amstrad CPC), provided by 1lokolo1/nesito
+- caprice32 (Amstrad CPC), compiled and fixed by D_Skywalk, provided by 1lokolo1/nesito
 - fbalpha2012_neogeo (Neo-Geo), provided by 1lokolo1/nesito
-- fuse (ZX Spectrum), provided by 1lokolo1/nesito
+- fuse (ZX Spectrum), compiled and fixed by D_Skywalk, provided by 1lokolo1/nesito
 - doxbox (MS-DOS), provided by 1lokolo1/nesito  and asper
-- mame2000 (various arcades machines), provided by 1lokolo1/nesito
+- mame2000 (various arcades machines), compiled and fixed by D_Skywalk, provided by 1lokolo1/nesito
 - mame2003 (various arcades machines), provided by asper
 - mednafen_ngp (Neo Geo Pocket), provided by asper

 ## How to use this